36kbCertifiedDumb/cli-website/README.md

 > 🧊 This repository is archived.<br>
 > Active development has moved to Private Repository<br>

+## ▼ Technical demo and Educational Purpose,
+## source code of what happens when you make a website as lightweight as possible.
+To help with coding, I used:
+Gemini CLI (of course, I manually fixed about half of the code.)
+Google PageSpeed ​​Insights (to measure the score.) emojicombos.com's Fox Ascii Art | https://emojicombos.com/fox-ascii-art 90s's common internet coding thing.

 ## ▼ This repository is fully archived for educational purposes.
 <img src="https://data-love.yueplush.com/img/img1.png" width="350"><br>
 <br>